Cooking wild turkey takes some work. It gets easier if you follow these guidelines.

 If all of your methods fail and you still end up with overly dry and difficult-to-chew meat, you can revitalize some of the juices - and some of the flavor, for that matter - by moistening it.

-To do this, you'll need a carton of chicken or turkey broth handy, as well as a casserole dish and some quick carving skills.
+To do this, you'll need a carton of chicken stock or turkey broth handy, as well as a casserole dish and some quick carving skills.
 Slice away all of the meat you would like to moisten, throw it in the casserole dish, and douse it in broth (for every two cups of turkey meat you end up with, you'll want to use one cup of broth).

-Cover the dish and toss it into the oven for about 10 minutes, and voila: flavorful and juicy turkey.
+Cover the dish and toss it into the oven for about 10 minutes, and voila: flavorful and tasty turkey.
 This isn't the most artful cooking method, of course, but it's a good way to correct an overcooking mistake.